adityakumar99/Dream-check/README.md

 # Dream-check

-Ask a wish with yes or no then press on the cirle
+Ask a wish with yes or no then press on the circle

 [here](https://adityakumar99.github.io/Dream-check/)